SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 ### 2.2.
 Project Description: Sign Language Recognition and Interpretation
 The model training and construction involve the following
 steps:
-1. Data Preparation: The images are converted into pixel val- ues and stored in an Excel sheet.
+1. Data Preparation: The images are converted into pixel values and stored in an Excel sheet.
 Each row in the sheet represents the pixel values of a single image.
 2. Train-Test Split: The data is divided into training images (50,000) and testing images (remaining).
-3. Shuffling: The data is shuffled to enhance the neural net- work’s performance and eliminate potential biases.
+3. Shuffling: The data is shuffled to enhance the neural network’s performance and eliminate potential biases.
 4. Reshaping: The pixel values of each image are reshaped into a 64 by 64 format.
 This is necessary for convolutional operations using kernels, as the input to the CNN must